Here are the best of the best BBQ Restaurants located in Las Vegas.

 There is of course a sides menu: rice pilaf, coleslaw, fried potatoes, and potatoes mashed or baked.
-Fresh or fire roasted vegetables are available as well corn on the cob, macaroni and cheese, last but not least, creamed spinach.
+Fresh or fire roasted vegetables are available as well as corn on the cob, macaroni and cheese, and creamed spinach.

-Some very smart person at Tony Roma’s figured out they should make the desserts a small size so the patrons would not feel too guilty ordering them.
+Some very smart person at Tony Roma’s figured out that they should make the desserts a small size so the patrons would not feel too guilty ordering them.
 Unfortunately, they also give you the option of ordering any three at the same time.
-For those of you health minded enough not to take advantage of this option here are the choices: red velvet cake, key lime tart, raspberry brownie royale, golden apple tart, strawberry cheese cake and chocolate chunk cookie sandwich.
-There is no need to tell you the three I picked.
+For those of you health-minded enough not to take advantage of this option, here are the choices: red velvet cake, key lime tart, raspberry brownie royale, golden apple tart, strawberry cheesecake and chocolate chunk cookie sandwich.

-At the end of our meal all the panel members agreed the food was good, the service was good and we would all be willing to come back to Tony Roma’s.
+At the end of our meal all the panel members agreed the food was good, the service was good, and that we would all be willing to come back to Tony Roma’s.

-We usually think of barbecue as coming from the southern parts of the United States , such as Texas or Louisiana .
-So when somebody mentioned they heard interesting things about an Hawaiian barbecue, we decided to check them out.
+We usually think of barbecue as coming from the southern parts of the United States , such as Texas or Louisiana.
+When somebody mentioned they heard interesting things about a Hawaiian barbecue, we decided to check them out.
 As you can see, they made our Top 10 List.

-Oharas came to the mainland from Hawaii in 1999.
-The restaurant opened seemed to blossom in California .
-They then branched out through the country including Alaska .
-As of today they have approximately 200 restaurants.
+Ohanas came to the mainland from Hawaii in 1999.
+The mainland restaurant that opened seemed to blossom in California .
+They then branched out throughout the country, including Alaska.
+As of today, they have approximately 200 restaurants.
 One of our panel members said, “They must be doing something right.”

 The appetizers or starters on the menu have an Asian flair.
 They serve a saimin or noodle soup made with your choice of chicken, beef, fried shrimp or spam (spam is not a misprint).